DavidRR-F/Obsidian/Security/Objective 2.1 Threat Actors.md

 - `BlueSmack`: DoS Attack that targets bluetooth enabled devices

 ##### **Attack Surface**
-Encompasses all the various points where an unauthorizaed user can try to enter data or extreact data from an environment.
+Encompasses all the various points where an unauthorized user can try to enter data or extract data from an environment.
 The where of the attack

 #### Proactive Defense